 I have been SO excited to create this charCUTErie board in a gorgeous heart shape.
 I found this board at Williams Sonoma as well as the mini heart marble boards below.
 That are probably coasters but they are so dang cute for mini charcuterie boards!

-Putting a couple heart dishes on the board add so much pizzaz and give it that really Valentines look.
+Putting a couple heart dishes and red velvet cake mix cookies on the board add so much pizzaz and give it that really Valentines look.
 I also like popping on a few heart shaped chocolate and cookies with jammy heart cut outs.

 Of course, adding our red velvet cake mix cookies for a delicious and festive red addition makes it perfect.
 You can even cut cheese into little hearts and arrange salami slices like a rose for a bit more WOW!